shubhamshah207/decentralizedCryptoCurrency/README.md

 	Switched the hexadecimal character-based difficulty criteria to a more fine-grained binary bit-based difficulty criteria.

 	Prevented a potential difficulty jump attack by adding extra validation for the blockchain.

+We already have added the comments with code which can help understand it.
+Please have a look at it.